Significant first-principles electron-phonon coupling effects in the LiZnAs and ScAgC half-Heusler thermoelectrics: Results and discussion

-Next the electrical conductivity ($\sigma$) is shown in Fig.~\hyperref[fig:sigma]{\ref{fig:sigma}}.
-It is observed to show a decreasing trend of $\sigma$ with increasing T at a fixed concentration, consistent with the change of \mue\ with T, which is expected due to enhanced \eph\ scattering at higher T. Due to the electron energy-independent lifetime in CRTA, the $\sigma$ value does not significantly improve with increasing n$_e$, as seen in both materials.
-However, after considering the electronic state–dependent lifetime $\tau_{n\mathbf{k}}^{0}$ within the EPI framework, $\sigma$ increases linearly with rising n$_e$ at a fixed T, despite the decreasing \mue\ [see Eq.~\hyperref[eq:serta]{\eqref{eq:serta}}], likely due to the enhanced electronic density of states around the bottommost conduction band region.
+Next calculated $\sigma$ is shown in Fig.~\hyperref[fig:sigma]{\ref{fig:sigma}}.
+It is observed to show a decreasing trend of $\sigma$ with increasing T at a fixed concentration, consistent with the change of \mue\ with T, which is expected due to enhanced \eph\ scattering at higher T. Due to the electron energy-independent lifetime in CRTA, the $\sigma$ value does not significantly improve with increasing n$_e$, as seen in both hHs.
+However, after considering the electronic state–dependent lifetime $\tau_{n\mathbf{k}}^{0}$ within the EPI framework, $\sigma$ increases linearly with rising n$_e$ at a fixed T, despite the decreasing \mue\ [see Eq.~\hyperref[eq:serta]{\eqref{eq:serta}}], likely due to the enhanced electronic density of states around the CBM region.
 This behavior follows the relation of electron relaxation time with T, as well as the general trend $\sigma$ $\propto$ n$_e$.
 Thus, the strong energy dependence of lifetime reflects to a significant enhancement of $\sigma$ at each T as doping density increases.
-At fixed T and n$_e$ values, the MRTA-derived $\sigma$ values are higher than those estimated using the SERTA calculations, indicating that the relative change in electron velocity during scattering cannot be neglected in the computation of $\sigma$.
-Finally, the highest obtained $\sigma$ range of $\sim$32125-479942 Sm$^{-1}$ for \lz\ using MRTA at 900 K across n$_e$ range of 10$^{18}$-10$^{20}$ cm$^{-3}$ is higher than that of \sa\ ($\sim$6500-226500 Sm$^{-1}$), as expected due to the larger \mue\ in \lz\ (see Fig.~\hyperref[fig:mob]{\ref{fig:mob}}).
-Compared to other potential hH materials at high-T \cite{rogl2023development}, these results clearly indicate the potential for achieving high TE performance in n-type \lz\ and \sa.
+At fixed T and n$_e$ values, the MRTA-derived $\sigma$ values are higher than those estimated using the SERTA, indicating that the relative change in electron velocity during scattering cannot be neglected in the computation of $\sigma$.
+Finally, the highest obtained $\sigma$ range of $\sim$32125-479942 Sm$^{-1}$ for \lz\ using MRTA at 900 K across n$_e$ range of 10$^{18}$-10$^{20}$ cm$^{-3}$ is higher than that of \sa\ ($\sim$6500-226500 Sm$^{-1}$), as expected due to the larger \mue\ in \lz.
+Compared to other potential hHs at high-T \cite{rogl2023development}, these results clearly indicate the potential for achieving high TE performance in both n-type \lz\ and \sa.